dhconnelly/dhcdev/README.md

 ## build and serve the site locally

-1.  build the server: `go build`
+1.  build everything: `go build ./...`
-2.  build the site complier: `cd build && go build && cd ..`
+2.  compile the site and start serving: `./build/build && ./serve/serve`
-3.  compile the site: `./build/build`
+3.  open/refresh http://localhost:8080 in your browser

-4.  start serving: `./dhcdev` and open http://localhost:8080 in your browser
+while iterating on the pages or posts, only steps 2 and 3 need to be repeated.

-while iterating on the pages or posts, only steps 3 and 4 need to be repeated.
+## start locally with docker

-## build the image and run a container locally
+    docker-compose up -d

-    docker build --tag dhcdev .
+## run integration tests

-    docker run -d -p 8080:8080 dhcdev
+    ./test.sh

 ## deploy to production